 On the 26th of May, 1969, in the Supreme Court of Victoria, Justice Menhennitt ruled that abortion might be considered lawfully justified if “necessary to protect the physical or mental health” of the mother.
 The Menhennitt ruling was later largely adopted by courts in NSW (1971) and Qld (1986) and was also influential in some other states.
 The Law Library of Victoria was one of the few to mark the 50th anniversary, calling the Menhennitt ruling “one of the best known cases of ‘Judge made law’“.

-In America in 1984, President Ronald Reagan issued a proclamation designating the 11th anniversary of the terrible Roe v Wade decision (22 January) the first National Sanctity of Human Life Day.
+In 1984, President Ronald Reagan issued a proclamation designating the 11th anniversary of the terrible Roe v Wade decision (22 January) the first National Sanctity of Human Life Day.
 Every Republican President since has issued similar proclamations.
 Churches around the United States use the day to celebrate God’s gift of life, commemorate the many lives lost to abortion, and commit themselves to protecting human life at every stage.